slavchoo/iwannaknow/README.md

 # iwannaknow
-Your GitHub routine summary to Slack
+Your GitHub routine summary to Slack.